List of tallest buildings in San Diego: History

-As of October 2025, there are around 9 buildings that have been proposed, approved, undergoing review, or are currently undergoing construction which will join the tallest buildings in San Diego (over 300 feet).
+As of January 2026, there have been 10 buildings that have been proposed, approved, undergoing review, or are currently undergoing construction which will join the tallest buildings in San Diego (over 300 feet).

 Map of tallest buildings

 The map below shows the location of buildings taller than 300 feet (61 m) in San Diego.
 Each marker is numbered by height and colored by the decade of the building's completion.